simodf7/runphi_coral/Guida-zephyr-ros-config-gen/README.md

     root@hostname:/microros_ws# ros2 run micro_ros_setup build_agent.sh

     ```

-## Zephyr and Zephyr-SDK Installation
-Note: micro-ROS has its own Zephyr and Zephyr-SDK environment, so installing an additional instance is optional.

-1. **Follow the guide [here](https://docs.zephyrproject.org/latest/develop/getting_started/index.html) for installation.**

-2. **To build different Zephyr images, navigate to:**

-    ```bash
-    $HOME/microros_ws/firmware/zephyrproject/zephyr

-3. **If zephyr is also installed in the home directory it's possible to use west also here:**

-    ```bash
-    $HOME/zephyrproject/zephyr

-4. **Run the west build tool:**

-    ```bash
-    west build -p always -b qemu_cortex_a53 lite-jailhouse/zephyr_app/ west build -p always -b qemu_cortex_a53 samples/drivers/ethernet/dhcp_ivshmem/

-With these commands we can rebuild the binary for the hello world and dhcp apps

 ## Demo in ``qemu-jailhouse`` environment

 At this point, the file ``/microros_ws/firmware/build/zephyr/zephyr.bin``, within the container used to build ping pong demo, contains the ping pong binary used as inmate in a Jailhouse cell.